ahaborte918/vpn/README.md

 <h2>STEPS INCLUDED</h2>

-- STEP 1 - Locating local IP address
+- STEP 1 - Locating our local IP address
-- STEP 2 - Setting up Virtual Machine in Azure
+- STEP 2 - Setting up the Virtual Machine in Microsoft Azure
-- STEP 3 - Locating IP address through Virtual Machine (France)
+- STEP 3 - Locating our IP address through the Virtual Machine (France)
-- STEP 4 - Connecting to VPN (Virtual Private Network) through Virtual Machine
+- STEP 4 - Connecting to Proton's VPN (Virtual Private Network) through Virtual Machine
-- STEP 5 - Locating IP address through VPN (Netherlands)
+- STEP 5 - Locating our IP address through the VPN (Netherlands)

 <h2>Installation Steps</h2>

 STEP 1 - We began this exercise by going to "www.whatismyipaddress.com" to find our local IP address.
-Use the example posted (EXAMPLE 1A) as a reference.
+Use EXAMPLE 1A below as a reference guide.

 EXAMPLE 1A
 <p>